amock/rmcl_examples/rmcl_examples_micpl/README.md

 ### Wheels

 As mentioned for the 2D LiDAR, we can also use the wheels to correct the robots location.
+This is done by placing a "virtual" sensor in the center of a wheel that always points down and measures the same distance; the radius of a wheel.
 To demonstrate this, in the first terminal, start the simulation without any sensor enabled:

 ```console